aravindmunna/hello-world-react-and-typescript-book/React.md

 ###Stateful Components

-Stateful components manage the state for itself and its child components.
-A stateful component would map its state to props that are passed down to stateless components for consumption.
-The props don't change once set and will always be consistent with the stateful component that set them.
-Whenever state is updated (calling `this.setState`) the stateful component will render itself and all of its children.
-If we followed DDD, every bounded context would have a container that would be like an aggregate for its child components.
 A stateful component is a container that provides data or state service to stateless components.
+They manage the state for itself and its child components.
+If we compare it to DDD, a stateful component would be like an aggregate for a bounded context.

+A stateful component maps its state to props that are passed down to stateless components for consumption.
+The props are immutable and don't change once set and will always be consistent with the stateful component that set them.
+Whenever state is updated (calling `this.setState`) the stateful component will render itself and all of its children, so children stay consistent across re-renders.

-It should handle events triggered by its children.
-Ideally, this container wouldn't have props and would be able to compose its state on all its own, independent of its parent and ancestors.
-Also, the container should be detached from its parent in terms of rendering.
-Be careful about re-render when a parent re-renders,
+A stateful component should handle events triggered by its children.
+Ideally, stateful component wouldn't have props and would be able to compose its state on all its own, independent of any parent or ancestors.
+It should be detached from its parent in terms of rendering.
+It should only re-render when it has new state, not when it's parent re-renders.
+It could possible use the `shouldComponentUpdate` to prevent re-rendering by parent.

 ```javascript
 shouldComponenUpdate(nextProps) {